rssysu/AgroMind/README.md

     "answer": "correct_response"      // Ground truth answer
 }
 ```
-Simply deploy the Hugging Face dataset locally in the same directory as this GitHub project.
+Simply deploy the Hugging Face dataset locally in the ./images as this GitHub project and then unzip.
 You can then freely access items to obtain image paths and corresponding questions for model evaluation.

 ## 📜 Cite
 ```plaintext